massimotamos/massimotamos.github.io/_posts/2018-03-03-Score-a-Shell-Challenge-Writeup.markdown

 making sure everybody can experience and enjoy IT security.
 Security is serious fun!
 ```

-The challenge I was assigned with was under "Essential Specialities".
+The challenge I wanted to work on was under "Essential Specialities".
 From here it was looking like a more demanding challenge comparing to others.

 ![image]({{ site.baseurl }}/assets/images/post5/post5-1.jpg)